A Slice of Paradise in the High Desert

 Currently open for takeout and to-go orders

-For nearly a decade, Kona Mix Plate has been serving up a taste of island life right here in the Old Mill District.
+For more than a decade, Kona Mix Plate has been serving up a taste of island life right here in the Old Mill District.

 In 2006, Ricky and Sheri Kim moved to Bend with their two daughters, Christina and Mikela, after visiting and falling in love with the High Desert.